vanhoefm/fragattacks/research/README.md

 from receiving the injected broadcast frame:

 - `ping I,D,P --bcast-ra`: Send a unicast ping in a plaintext broadcasted 2nd fragment once connected.
 The result of this variant of the attack is checked automatically by the test tool.
+In my experiments mainly clients were affected.

 - `ping D,BP --bcast-ra`: Here the above frame is sent while connecting to the network (i.e. during the 4-way handshake).
   This is important because several clients and APs are only vulnerable before completing the 4-way handshake.
 To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.
+In my experiments mainly clients were affected.

 <a id="id-test-cloackamsdu"></a>
 ## 7.8.
 A-MSDU EAPOL attack tests (§6.5 -- CVE-2020-26144)

 - `eapol-amsdu I,P`: This is the standard test for the implementation-specific vulnerability discussed in Section 6.5 of the paper.
+Both clients and APs can be vulnerable.
 Its result is checked automatically by the test tool.

-- Tests ending on `BP` (`eapol-amsdu BP` and `eapol-amsdu-bad BP`): These tests inject the malicious frame while the client is still connecting to the network (i.e. during the execution of the 4-way handshake).
+- Tests ending on `BP` (`eapol-amsdu BP` and `eapol-amsdu-bad BP`): These tests inject the malicious frame during the execution of the 4-way handshake.
 To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

-- Tests starting with `eapol-amsdu-bad` (`eapol-amsdu-bad BP` and `eapol-amsdu-bad I,P`): Several implementations incorrectly process A-MSDU frames whose first 6 bytes also equal a valid EAPOL header.
+- Tests starting with `eapol-amsdu-bad` (`eapol-amsdu-bad BP` and `eapol-amsdu-bad I,P`): Several implementations incorrectly process A-MSDU frames whose first 6 bytes also equal a valid RFC1042 header for EAPOL.
 To test these implementations, you have to use the `eapol-amsdu-bad` test variant.
 Note that if this tests succeeds, the impact of the attack is identical to implementations that correctly parse such frames (for details see Section 3.6 and 6.8 in the paper).

 ## 7.9.
 Troubleshooting checklist